Austro-Hungarian rule in Bosnia and Herzegovina: Ethnic relations

 Kállay's policy was finally defeated in 1896 and 1899, when Bosnian Serbs and Muslims called for religious and educational autonomy.
 Kállay's policy had some potential to resist Croatian and Serbian national aspirations, but after 1899 and 1900 his policy of promoting Bosnian identity had no significant effect.

 After the death of Kallay, the policy was abandoned.
 By 1905, nationalism was an integral factor of Bosnian politics, with national political parties corresponding to the three groups dominating elections.

 Soon after Austria-Hungary occupied Bosnia and Herzegovina in 1878, the government took the area's religious activities and institutions under its sovereignty.
-Austro-Hungarian authorities issued regulations which made Muslim clergy Austro-Hungarian state officials, answering exclusively to them.
+Austro-Hungarian authorities issued regulations which made Muslim clergy Austro-Hungarian state officials, answer exclusively to them.
 This was to isolate Bosnian Muslims from the Ottoman Empire, and its clergy who were subordinate to the Sultan.
-The Muslims were largely unhappy with their new status, and formed Muslim political opposition.
+The Muslims were largely unhappy with their new status and formed Muslim political opposition.
 This Muslim opposition demanded, at first, Muslim religious autonomy from Austria-Hungary, but later, as it grew stronger, they demanded autonomy from the Ottoman Empire.
 The Muslim opposition tried to align itself with the Serbs, who were also demanding religious and educational autonomy.
-But unsolved agrarian relations between the Muslim leadership and the Serbs was an obstacle to any far-reaching alliance.
+But unsolved agrarian relations between the Muslim leadership and the Serbs were an obstacle to any far-reaching alliance.
 The alliance that did form was only tactical.
-Later, the Muslim leadership emphasized Ottoman sovereignty over Bosnia and Herzegovina, and demanded the right to organize their religious activity under the aegis of the Shaykh al-Islām of the Ottoman Empire.
+Later, the Muslim leadership emphasized Ottoman sovereignty over Bosnia and Herzegovina and demanded the right to organize their religious activity under the aegis of the Shaykh al-Islām of the Ottoman Empire.

 With Kállay's death in 1903, the situation in Bosnia and Herzegovina was liberalized.
 The national movements in Bosnia and Herzegovina were transformed into political parties.
 Muslims founded the Muslim National Organization (MNO) in 1906, Serbs formed the Serbian National Organization (SNO) in 1907, and Croats formed the Croat National Union (HNZ) in 1908.
 Another significant Croatian party, though less represented than the HNZ, was the Croatian Catholic Association (HKU).

 The MNO considered Bosnia and Herzegovina to be part of the Ottoman Empire until the collapse of Austria-Hungary in 1918.
 They considered Austria-Hungary a European country assigned to control Bosnia and Herzegovina.
 Their main goal was to achieve Muslim religious autonomy and to maintain the agrarian relations that were in force at the time.
 In 1909 they achieved their religious autonomy.